 As inflation pushes prices higher (slowly), businesses increase their revenues, people put more money into the system, and assets increase in value, which are all positive economic indicators.
 This is why economists are careful to say that a steady level of low inflation is a positive sign in the economy.
 As inflation rises, prices rise and values rise, which both contribute to an increase in GDP—another measure of the health of an economy.
 During the past three decades, inflation has been relatively low (well below 10 percent) in the U.S. economy, and this has contributed to the general stability of the economy.
 Inflation doesn’t always increase slowly.
 A sudden, rapid rise in inflation is called hyperinflation.
 Argentina has recently (and repeatedly) experienced runaway inflation, with consumer prices increasing in some cases by 50 percent in a matter of days.

-Figure 1, below, shows the U.S. inflation rate from 1910 to 2012.
+Figure 1, below, shows the U.S. inflation rate from 1989 to 2009.
+As you can see,.
 Looking back at the twentieth century, there have been several periods when inflation caused the price level to rise at double-digit rates, but nothing has come close to hyperinflation.

 Consumer Price Index (CPI)